-After breakfast will visit Voronet Monastery (1547, most known for the frescoes with predominant blue color - Voronet blue, surnamed “The Sixtin Chapel of the East", these frescoes depict a fairy-tale world, painted on a "piece of heaven".
+Breakfast in the morning, then we will visit Voronet Monastery (1547, most known for the frescoes with predominant blue color - Voronet blue, surnamed “The Sixtin Chapel of the East", these frescoes depict a fairy-tale world, painted on a "piece of heaven".
 This "jewel of Bucovina" was built by Romanian great ruler Stefan the Great in 1488).

 After Voronet, continue driving to Suceava and visit Suceava Synagogue – The Gah Synagogue was founded by the Gemilut Hasidim mutual aid society in 1870 when there were 8,000 Jewish residents in Suceava.
 The Synagogue was re-modeled in 1910 and restored in 1929, 1975 and 1983.
 Suceava was a major center of Moldavian Jewry.
 Then drive to Piatra Neamt – a big Jewish community, with approximately 200 Jewish people.
 The Great Temple, known as Leipziger Bet ha-Midrash Temple, is a big, newer, synagogue, dating from 1839.
-The Piatra Neamt Cathedral synagogue, a historic monument, is the oldest wooden synagogue still standing in Romania.
+Piatra Neamt Cathedral synagogue, a historic monument, is the oldest wooden synagogue still standing in Romania.
 Its design is strongly influenced by local architectural tradition, sharing an evident family resemblance to the timber synagogues of Poland and Bohemia.The present wooden building was founded in 1766.
 Some specialists believe that the old building made from stone was founded in the 15th century.
 The golden altar is 250 years old, with the original ritual objects in fine condition.Visit the Jewish Cemetery, split into 2 parts, the old part with tombs dating, some of them from 17 century, and the new part.

-Breakfast buffet at the hotel and start to Brasov.
-We continue via the Bicaz Gorge, gorges in the Eastern Carpathians, on the river Bicaz, making the connection between Transylvania and Moldavia.
-The gorges attract by its beauty many tourists every year.
-They are crossed by a winding road.
+Breakfast buffet at the hotel, then continue our way to Brasov, via the Bicaz Gorges, gorges in the Eastern Carpathians, on the river of Bicaz, making the connection between Transylvania and Moldavia.
+The gorges attract many tourists by their natural beauty, being crossed by a beautiful winding road.
 We will pass thru Lacu Rosu (Red Lake) resort where we will have a short stop for admire the landscape, taking some nice pictures and find out the legend of this wonderful place.